Mackesmilian/20-Abgabe01-Wolf-Schick-Strutz/README.md

 * `TestBeer.java`
 * `TestLiquid.java`
 * `TestSpirit.java`
-* `TestSimpleDrink.java` - although we are not 100% sure this one is necessary.
+* `TestSimpleDrink.java` - ~~although we are not 100% sure this one is necessary.~~ As it turns out, one simple method within `TestSimpleDrink.java` was needed.

 ### TestBeer.java